-Variable Present to near future Present to distant future Annual mean of daily Increases of 1-2°C. Increases of 2-6 °C, with maximum 2-3°C in the south-east, 3-4°C in Annual mean of daily Increases of <1-2°C Increases of 3-5°C minimum 3-4°C over most of the area with temperatures patches of 4-5°C towards the north.
-Mean annual The whole area shows either no Most of the area shows precipitation change or slight reductions. reductions, more severe in the Generally no change in the east, with south-west towards Cape Town of reductions in the west and south. up to and more than 200 mm. show no changes Mean annual The whole area shows either no Most of the area shows catchment runoff, change or slight reductions. reductions, more severe in the mean of GCMs Generally no change in the east, with south-west towards Cape Town of reductions in the west and south. up to 200 mm.
-Some patches towards the east and west show The whole area above either no no changes. streamflow change or slight reductions reductions, more severe in the Streaminow Generally no change in the east with south-west towards Cape Town of reductions in the west and south. up to 200 mm.
+Variable Present to near future Present to distant future Annual mean of daily Increases of 1-2°C. Increases of 2-6 °C, with maximum 2-3°C in the south-east, 3-4°C in temperatures the west, 4-6°C in the north.
+Annual mean of daily Increases of <1-2°C. Increases of 3-5°C. minimum 3-4°C over most of the area, with temperatures patches of 4-5°C towards the north.
+Mean annual The whole area shows either no Most of the area shows precipitation change or slight reductions. reductions, more severe in the Generally no change in the east, with reductions in the west and south. south-west towards Cape Town of reductions in the west and south. up to and more than 200 mm.
+Some patches towards the east show no changes.
+Mean annual The whole area shows either no Most of the area shows catchment runoff. change or slight reductions. reductions, more severe in the mean of GCMs Generally no change in the east, with south-west towards Cape Town of reductions in the west and south. up to 200 mm.
 Some patches towards the east and west show no changes.
-Hydrological Yield The whole area shows either no Most of the area in the west show change or reductions. reductions, more severe in the Generally no change in the east, with south-west towards Cape Town of reductions in the west and south. of the east shows no change but reductions in the south-west
+Accumulated The whole area shows either no Most of the area shows streamflow change or slight reductions. reductions, more severe in the Generally no change in the east, with south-west towards Cape Town of reductions in the west and south. up to 200 mm.
+Some patches towards the east and west show no changes.
+Hydrological Yield The whole area shows either no Most of the area in the west show change or reductions. reductions, more severe in the Generally no change in the east, with south-west towards Cape Town of reductions in the west and south. up to and more than 70 mm.
+Most of the east shows no change, but reductions in the south-west.